upesacm/21DaysOfCode-2021/SiddhanGaur_Siddhant/2d_array_HackerRank/Readme.md

-Question: Find the maximum of hourglassSums in a 6 X 6 2D array.
+question: find the maximum of hourglassSum in a 6X6  2d array.

 link: https://www.hackerrank.com/challenges/2d-array/problem